 Bullock Harbour Preservation Association works promote the heritage of Bullock.
 We have run events with Dublin Port Company, exhibitions with Dun Laoghaire Rathdown County Council at the Lexicon Library and, also with our partners, designed and erected information boards at the harbour to explain the history of the harbour and the natural heritage that it attracts.

-Bulloch Harbour developed many centuries ago around a small inlet where a stream ran down from Dalkey Commons to the south-east.
+Bulloch Harbour (we use Bullock and Bulloch interchangeably, as indeed is the practice in the community) developed many centuries ago around a small inlet where a stream ran down from Dalkey Commons to the south-east.